averms/pandoc-filters/test/oldschool/oldschool.md

 Here's one with a bullet.
 * criminey.

-There should be a hard line break
+There should be a hard line break\
 here.

----

 # Block Quotes